xwp/wp-customize-posts/readme.md

 ![Customize link is moved to top of admin bar, and is made available to authors and editors in addition to administrators](assets/screenshot-2.png)

 ## Changelog ##

+### 0.2.4 ###
+Remove shim that implemented the `customize_save_response` filter which was introduced in 4.2.
+The shim used a slightly different filter name and broke insertion of nav menu items in the Customizer.

 ### 0.2.3 ###
 Change method for registering scripts/styles to fix conflict w/ Jetpack.
 [PR #26](https://github.com/xwp/wp-customize-posts/pull/26)